Tokugawa Mochinaga

 Tokugawa Mochinaga (徳川 茂徳) was a Japanese samurai who was an influential figure of the Bakumatsu period.
-His childhood name was Shizasaburo (鎮三郎).
+His childhood name was Chinzaburo (鎮三郎).

 Biography

 The son of Matsudaira Yoshitatsu of Takasu han, his brothers included the famous Matsudaira Katamori, Matsudaira Sadaaki, and Tokugawa Yoshikatsu.
 Together, the four men were known as the Takasu yon-kyōdai 高須四兄弟, or "Four Brothers of Takasu".
 First serving as daimyō of his native Takasu Domain, and then the Owari Domain, Mochiharu retired before succeeding to the headship of the Hitotsubashi branch of the Tokugawa house.
 An important figure in the Bakumatsu period, he eventually retired the Hitotsubashi headship in favor of his son Satomichi.